Rosa Galvez

-The Honourable Rosa Galvez (born June 21, 1961, Peru) is a Canadian Senator representing Québec (Bedford) and an expert in pollution and its effects on human health.
-She was appointed to the Senate on December 6, 2016.
+Rosa Galvez (born June 21, 1961) is a Canadian Senator representing Québec (Bedford).
+An expert in pollution and its effects on human health, she was appointed to the Senate on December 6, 2016., Galvez established its environmental research laboratory.

-While a professor at Laval University and head of the university's Department of Civil Engineering and Water Engineering Galvez established its environmental research laboratory.
-For her work on the restoration of Lac Saint-Augustin, Société Radio-Canada nicknamed her “La Dame du Lac”.
-Her research on the devastating Lac-Mégantic rail disaster and fire of 2013, which contaminated air, water and soil, has been internationally recognized.
-She is a member of Ordre des ingénieurs du Québec, a Fellow of the Canadian Society for Civil Engineering and a Fellow of Engineers Canada.

-As chair of Canada's Senate Energy, Environment, and Natural Resources Committee, and through the production of science and policy white papers, Galvez has demonstrated the impact of evidence- and fact-based information on policy-making.

-Galvez has proposed Bill S-243, the Climate-Aligned Finance Act, in hopes of creating dialogue about the finance sector's role in addressing climate change.

-Galvez is President of the ParlAmericas Parliamentary Network on Climate Change and Sustainability (PNCCS).
-She has been an official participant at COP25, COP26 and COP27.

-Early life
+Early life and education

 Rosa Galvez was born in Peru.

-She is the oldest daughter of Elias Rogelio Galvez Rodriguez (a mathematician and professor at San Marcos University in Lima, Peru) and Juana Rosa Tantalean Angeles (accountant and teacher).

 She first became interested in science at age ten when she chose to do a school assignment on pollution in Mexico City.
 Her interest led her to go beyond library research when she reached out to her town's municipality to learn about local waste management.

-Education

 Galvez earned her Bachelor of Civil Engineering at the National University of Engineering in Lima, Peru in 1985.
 After immigrating to Canada, she earned both her Master of Science (M.Sc.), Environmental Engineering Technology in 1989 and then her Doctor of Philosophy (Ph.D.) in Geotechnical and Geoenvironmental Engineering in 1994 from McGill University.

 Career

 Galvez worked briefly for the Ministry of Housing in Lima, Peru and received professional training at Sedapal (Servicio de Agua Potable y Alcantarillado de Lima).
 There she became interested in the remediation of contaminated sites.
 She worked with the Pan-American Center for Sanitary Engineering (Centro Panamericano de Ingenieria Sanitaria, CEPIS, of the World Health Organization, WHO), before moving to Canada in March 1986.

-From September 1986 to June 1994 while doing her master and Ph.D. studies at McGill she worked as research assistant and later as Research Associate at the Geotechnical Research Centre, Civil Eng.
-Department.